“You can go to the gym, drink your water and take your vitamins,

 And the thing is, I wasn’t just doing it for me - I was slowing way down and taking the time to create a new path for my boys as well.

 You know, apple don’t fall far from the tree and all that. ;)

 Since that time I have (and continue to) experiment, study, and research, working with incredible teachers, therapists, and coaches in the areas of neuroscience, self-compassion, mindfulness, emotional balance, nature therapy, and more.

 What’s notable is that not only was I able to fully recover from the burnout and heal from my disability, but more importantly, I was able to combine my knowledge of fitness, health, and nutrition with neuroscience, mindfulness, and self-compassion to create a life I love - a life that is more balanced, fun, fulfilling and meaningful in all the ways that are most important to me, in all seasons of my life.

 And for years, I’ve been helping others do the same.

-In fact, it's my absolute jam to provide programs, retreats, outdoor adventures, and presentations to individuals, groups, and organizations ready to feel better in their bodies, pump up their peace of mind, and create more of what they want in their lives.
+In fact, it's my absolute jam to facilitate workshops, retreats, outdoor adventures, and presentations to individuals, groups, and organizations ready to feel better in their bodies, pump up their peace of mind, and create more of what they want in their lives.

 Ready to find out what that's like?
 Click HERE.